We may each approach writing in our unique ways, but no matter what, some logical thinking needs to be behind the final

 Sometimes you may find that your main point has wandered from the original intent.
 That “wandering” might be a sign that you didn’t have enough material to make the original point, in which case you might want to drop it.

-No matter your writing style or approach to writing, the point is to be aware that taking a step back and reviewing your work will improve your final product.
+No matter your writing style or approach to writing, taking a step back and reviewing your work will improve your final product.

 (And in fact, that’s what editors like myself are here for too!)